michallanda/Drav-Parkour/README.md

 A Spigot plugin that adds a never ending parkour to Minecraft.
 The blocks autogenerate as the player jumps, and highscores are kept and displayed on a leaderboard.

+NOTE: This is one of my first real dives into Java coding, so the code is a bit all over the place, this is actively being fixed.

 ## Features

 ### Infinite Parkour